-- To flatten the quail, remove the backbones with kitchen shears by cutting along either side of the spine.
+- Flatten the quail.
+Remove the backbones with kitchen shears by cutting along either side of the spine.
 Put the quail breast side up on a cutting board and press to flatten.
 If you want to be fancy, carefully snip out the ribs and the curved saber bones near the wishbone.
 Salt the quail and toss them in the vegetable oil.

-- Get your grill hot, but leave an open space with no coals, or with one gas burner left off.
-Lay your quail breast side up on the cool part of the grill and barbecue with the grill lid down for 10 minutes.
+- Grilling.
+Get your grill hot, but leave an open space with no coals, or with one gas burner left off.
+Lay your quails, breast side up, on the cool part of the grill and cook with the grill lid down for 10 minutes.
 Paint the breast side with the sauce, and repeat this two more times until you've cooked the quail for 30 minutes.
-Check the doneness, either by inserting a thermometer into the thickest part of the breast (it should read 155°F to 160°F), or by testing where the legs meet the thighs: They should want to come apart when wiggled, but not fall apart.
+Check the doneness, either by inserting a thermometer into the thickest part of the breast (it should read 150°F to 155°F), or by testing where the legs meet the thighs: They should want to come apart when wiggled, but not fall apart.
 You might need another 10 or even 20 more minutes to get to this point, depending on how hot your barbecue is.